Etmopterus westraliensis

-Etmopterus westraliensis is a species of dogfish shark in the family Etmopteridae.
-It is known from six specimens collected in the Indian Ocean off of Western Australia.
+Etmopterus westraliensis is a species of dogfish shark in the family Etmopteridae; commonly known as the West Australian lanternshark.
+It is known from six specimens collected in the Indian Ocean off of Western Australia, specifically the Ledge Point in the south to Exmouth in the north.

-E. westraliensis lives at a depth of 609 meters (2,000 ft), grows to 39 cm (1.3 ft), and are bioluminescent with photophores located on their belly and flanks.
+E. westraliensis lives at a depth of around 609 meters (2,000 ft), grows to 39 cm (1.3 ft), and is bioluminescent with photophores located on their belly and flanks.